Answers to common questions about Trócaire's work and finances

 Trócaire is a professional organisation that demands the highest standards from its employees on behalf of the people we support overseas and on behalf of those who support us in Ireland.

-Trócaire’s Director manages a highly professional development agency with programmes in 23 countries, a staff of over 400 people, and a current budget of €63m.
+Trócaire’s CEO manages a highly professional development agency with programmes in 23 countries, a staff of over 400 people, and a current budget of €63m.

 The number of staff during 2016-2017 was 427.